Amazon RDS Pros and Cons – A detailed overview

 Amazon RDS Availability

 RDS instances can be deployed across multiple availability zones to increase the availability of the database service.
-In a multi-availability zone setup, RDS ensures that that stand by is up to date with the production RDS instance.
+In a multi-availability zone setup, RDS ensures that stand-by is up to date with the production RDS instance.
 The Initiation of a failover process occurs automatically upon the failure of a production instance.

 It is a good practice for production environments to have a standby in a different availability zone, preferably region, to mitigate the impacts of a complete availability zone failure.
 Although such instances are rare, they do occur occasionally.
 In case of an underlying hardware failure, RDS replaces the compute node.